A Thru-free Multiline Calibration: Experiment

 The noise impact on the thru-free calibration becomes no- noticeable after $110\,\mathrm{GHz}$, but the calibration algorithm does not cause this.
 Instead, it is attributed to the VNA itself, specifically its poor performance at port 1 (i.e., port $\bs{A}$).
 Measurements taken at this port are always noisier compared to the opposite port, which explains why the uncertainty bounds are much higher when using the network-reflect at port $\bs{A}$ than when using network-reflect standard at port $\bs{B}$.
 Appendix~\ref{anx:A} provides a more detailed analysis of the noise imbalance between the ports of the Anritsu ME7838D VNA.

 While the noise sensitivity between different ports is directly related to the VNA, it is still important to analyze the uncertainty contribution from each calibration standard due to VNA noise to the calibrated DUT.
 To do this, we consider the uncertainty budget due to each standard in the calibrated DUT.
 Both calibration methods use the same line standards in the exact same way in formulating the eigenvalue problem, therefore, these standards are not included in the budget analysis.
 Instead, we consider the thru and reflect standards for the multiline TRL calibration and the reflect, network, and network-reflect standards for the thru-free method.
 In Fig.~\ref{fig:4.3}, we show the uncertainty contribution from these standards to the calibrated S-parameters of the DUT.
 For the magnitude response, we have plotted the uncertainties in linear scale, as it is easier to interpret than in the dB scale.
+Additionally, for clarity, we included in Table~\ref{tab:4.2} the uncertainty budget due to the standards at the frequency $110\,\mathrm{GHz}$.

 Regarding the uncertainties in $S_{11}$, all standards exhibit similar contributions in terms of magnitude and phase, except for the network-reflect standard at port $\bs{B}$, which is a single-port measurement that inherently has less noise than the other port.
 It should be noted that the reflect standard for both multiline TRL and thru-free method is a two-port measurement.
 Hence the high noise from port $\bs{A}$ is present.
 As for the uncertainty contribution in $S_{21}$, we observe that all calibration standards contribute to the uncertainty for the thru-free method.
 In contrast, for multiline TRL calibration, the reflect standard has no impact at all.
 This behavior may seem counterintuitive since the reflect standard is part of the calibration.
 However, this result is not surprising since the reflect standard contributes to deriving the ratio error term $a_{11}/b_{11}$, which, in turn, allows the separation of the error terms $a_{11}$ and $b_{11}$.
 We can demonstrate that the calibrated $S_{21}$ can be entirely calculated without the requirement of the reflect standard.
 This is because only the normalized error terms $\{a_{12}, a_{21}/a_{11}, b_{21}, b_{12}/b_{11}\}$, the combined error term $a_{11}b_{11}$, and the transmission error term $k$ are needed to describe the calibrated $S_{21}$ response.
 A derivation of this relationship is presented in Appendix~\ref{anx:B}.